Checkmarx/JS-SCP/src/cryptographic-practices/pseudo-random-generators.md

 // Result: a61903ff-bb29-4846-849d-0da018892da4
 ```

-Another option is to generate cryptographically secure value using the `crypto`
+Another option is to generate a cryptographically secure value using the
-module.
-In this module there's a method called `randomBytes` that returns a
+`crypto` module.
+In this module, there's a method called `randomBytes` that
-buffer with randomly generated values.
+returns a buffer with randomly generated values.

 Looking at the documentation we can see we need some parameters being passed
 along to generate our random value: